 You won’t be surprised to hear that premium fuel costs notably more than its regular alternative.

-As of end of June 2021 regular unleaded could cost you around 132p a litre and regular diesel could cost 135p.
+As of 14 June 2022, regular unleaded could cost you around 175p a litre and regular diesel could cost 183.1p per litre, on average.

-In this instance, we’re talking about a price difference on unleaded fuel of 12p per litre compared to the premier fuel option.
+In this instance, we’re talking about a price difference on unleaded fuel of 7p per litre compared to the premier fuel option.
 Fuel prices may vary depending on the provider and region.

 Is paying extra for premium fuel worth it?

-It won’t provide extra power or speed – it just costs you more at the pumps.
+It doesn't provide extra power or speed – it just costs you more at the pumps.

-It’s true that some high-octane fuel have cleaning qualities, which could improve the efficiency of older engines that have run on regular unleaded for years.
+It’s true that some high-octane fuel have cleaning qualities.
+This could improve the efficiency of older engines that have run on regular unleaded for years.

 With this in mind, a tank of high-octane petrol might be beneficial once in a while.
 The fact is that the vast majority of cars function perfectly well on 95-octane standard unleaded fuel.